amro-kamal/Neural-Network-Form-Scratch/README.md

 ## Neural Network From Scratch

 This is the code for a simple fully-connected neural network class in numpy.
 Using this class you can intialize and train a MLP.
-The class support all the necessary function to train a neural network, including:
+The class supports all the necessary function to train a neural network, including:

 - [x] **forward_propagation(params)**: To feed the input into the network and get the logits.
 - [x] **back_propagation(params)**: Backpropagation with gradient discent.